SimonMonecke/lightweight-cctray-monitor/README.md

 ## Usage
 * clone this repository
-* edit the file config.js.example
+* edit the file config.json.example
-* rename this file to config.js
+* rename this file to config.json
 * open the file lightweight-cctray-monitor.html in your browser

 ## TODO
 - [x] scale the font automatically
+- [x] replace javascript config with json file
 - [ ] compute the number of cols automatically
 - [ ] add a option to ignore steps with a defined prefix